The Speakeasy course for parents and carers

 The course is usually free of charge.
 Venues and course times are decided locally.
 Where possible crèche facilities are provided.

-A course usually lasts for eight weeks, with one session per week.
+A course can last for up to eight weeks, with one session per week.

 How will the course help me?